MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

 - [`Transparency`] C. The system should provide clear explanations for its decisions to users. `This is the correct answer because transparency involves making AI systems and their decisions clear to users.`

-## Q: Identifying Microsoft AI Principles in Scenarios
+## Q4: Identifying Microsoft AI Principles in Scenarios

 > Determine whether each of the following scenarios is an example of the Microsoft transparency principle for responsible AI.